- Agents cannot connect to Jenkins

 Also new agents cannot reconnect.

 Identify the port advertised by Jenkins

-You can confirm whether or not the JNLP port is configured for the master by running:
+You can confirm whether or not the JNLP port is configured for the controller by running:

 curl -IL <MASTER_URL>

 If the JNLP port is correctly configured, this command should return the header